Cairo International Airport: Terminal 2

 Terminal 2 was inaugurated in 1986 with 7 boarding gates.
 It primarily served European, Gulf and East Asian airlines.
 The terminal was closed in April 2010 for complete renovations starting in 2012 and lasting 36 months.
 The architecture of the building limited the opportunities for further expansion, which necessitated the entire building to be closed for major structural overhaul at an estimated cost of approximately $400 million.

-In February 2010, the World Bank's Board of Executive Directors approved a loan amount of $387 million to support the Cairo Airport Development Project (CADP) to overhaul the terminal with national banks providing the rest.
-The project aimed at increasing the terminal capacity from 3 million to 7.5 million passengers annually.
-The upgrade included the complete modernization of the 20-year-old facility to reach the same level of service as the new Terminal 3.
-In August 2011, Turkey's Limak Holding won the tender for modernizing the terminal.

-After several project delays, the renovated terminal had its soft opening on 28 September 2016 with a capacity of 7.5 million passengers bringing the airport's total passenger capacity to 30 million passengers annually.
-The new terminal has 14 gates and an additional 5 remote stands.

-During February 2017, Saudi Arabian Airlines launched its first international "Al-Fursan lounge" at Cairo International Airport Terminal 2.
-The 1,500 square-meter lounge can accommodate 300 people at a time.

 The renovated terminal is operating jointly with Terminal 3 as one integrated terminal via an air bridge, thus, reinforcing the role of Cairo International Airport as a regional hub.

 Terminal 3

 Given projected growth, and the limited ability to expand Terminal 2, the Egyptian Ministry of Civil Aviation began construction of Terminal 3 in 2004.
 The terminal was officially inaugurated on 18 December 2008 and opened for commercial operations on 27 April 2009.
 The facility is twice as large as the current two terminal buildings combined, with the capacity to handle 11 million passengers annually (6 million international and 5 million domestic) once the first phase is completed.
 It is adjacent to Terminal 2, and the two terminals are initially connected by a bridge.

 With its hub at the airport, EgyptAir's operations were overhauled with the full transfer of its operations (international and domestic) into the new terminal between 27 April and 15 June 2009.
-To implement the Star Alliance "Move Under One Roof" concept, all Alliance members serving the airport were relocated to the terminal by the first of August 2009.
+To implement the Star Alliance "Move Under One Roof" concept, all Alliance members serving the airport were relocated to the terminal by 1 August 2009.